 Another YouTube Star who is successfully making an income from selling merch is PewDiePie, whose recent merchandise launch sold out in just minutes, snapped up by his dedicated base of 105 million subscribers.

 Though he mostly got big playing video games, now his merchandise sales are estimated to bring in a cool $6.83 million every year.
 If you have successfully branded yourself and gained a lot of loyal fans, this is a great monetization strategy because people who love your work will gladly buy your merchandise.

 How to Maximize Earnings by Selling Merch on YouTube

 - Have a large number of subscribers

 - Know your subscriber demographics – do they want merch?

 11) Live Streams and Superchat

-Superchat is another great way to make money with YouTube’s video platform.
+Superchat and Super Stickers are another great way to make money with YouTube’s video platform.
 It’s the feature that replaced youTube’s “Fan Funding” in 2017.
 As a YouTube Partner, this feature is available to you while you live stream.

 Superchat makes your viewers’ comments more visible.
 They are highlighted and pinned in a prominent place in the live chat stream for a specific period of time, depending on how much they pay.

 Subscribers to your YouTube channel can donate in Superchat on live streams, or they can pay a monthly fee and become members of your channel.
 In exchange, they’ll get custom badges and emojis that make them stand out during your live sessions.
 They also get access to your members-only exclusives, such as live chats with you.